DeltaO3/UWAttend---3200_27/MANUAL.md

 - The session date (2024-10-08)
 - The session time (Morning)

-This information help facilitators keep trach of which session they are managing.
+This information help facilitators keep track of which session they are managing.

 ### Signing Individual Students In/Out